Single qubit quantum secret sharing with improved security: The security analysis

 Obviously this protocol can accomplish the task that any subset of $N-1$ participants can infer the choice of $\varphi _{R}$ of the remaining participant if they collaborate.
-Also, the protocol can meet the requirement that any subset of less than $N-1$ participants cannot infer the choice of $ \varphi _{R}$ of a honest participant, as shown below.
+Also, it will be proven here that the protocol can meet the requirement that any subset of less than $N-1$ participants cannot infer the choice of $\varphi _{R}$ of a honest participant with the above cheating strategies.
+The main reason is that the introduction of the class $Z$ action provides a physical approach for honest participants to check the communication channel between them, so that limits are put to the cheaters' freedom on applying the cheating action.
+Meanwhile, the codeword method adopted in the protocol can further give rigorous mathematical guarantee that the remaining freedom of the cheater will result in zero knowledge of the secret data.

-Let us consider the most severe case where $N-2$ participants are cheaters, and they can exchange any information they know.
-Surely, if the protocol is proven to be secure in such a setting, it is secure in any other settings.
-In the following it will be rigorously proven that the $N-2$ cheaters cannot infer the secret choice of each of the two honest participants without being detected, unless with a probability which can be made arbitrarily small as $n $ increases.

-Let $R_{a}$ and $R_{b}$ ($a<b$) denote the two honest participants.
-Consider first the case where $R_{a}$ and $R_{b}$ are neighbors in the qubit transmission, i.e., $b=a+1$.
-Obviously the other $N-2$ cheaters can infer the value of $\cos (\varphi _{a}+\varphi _{b})$ only, instead of each secret data $\varphi _{a}$ or $\varphi _{b}$\ alone, unless they perform a man-in-the-middle eavesdropping attack between $R_{a}$ and $R_{b}$.
-But similar to the well-accepted security of the BB84 quantum key distribution protocol\cite{BB84}, it is easy to understand that the eavesdropper cannot escape from being detected when $R_{a}$ and $R_{b}$ both apply the class $Z$ action.
+Now we elaborate the proof in detail.
+Let us consider the most severe case where $N-2$ participants are cheaters.
+Let $R_{a}$ and $R_{b}$ ($a<b$) denote the rest two honest participants.
+Consider first the case where $R_{a} $ and $R_{b}$ are neighbors in the qubit transmission, i.e., $b=a+1$.
+Obviously the other $N-2$ cheaters can infer the value of $\cos (\varphi _{a}+\varphi _{b})$ only.
+But if they want to know each secret data $\varphi _{a}$ or $\varphi _{b}$\ alone, they must perform a man-in-the-middle eavesdropping attack between $R_{a}$ and $R_{b}$.
+However, when the number $n $ of the total runs of qubit communication is sufficiently large, there will be plenty of runs in which both $R_{a}$ and $R_{b}$ applied the class $Z$ action, and the bases in which $R_{a}$ sending the qubit and $R_{b}$ measuring the qubit are exactly the same.
+When there is no eavesdropper presented, the announcement of $R_{a}$ and $R_{b}$ in security check 2 will match with each other.
+Else if there is an eavesdropper between them who intercepts and measures the qubit sent by $R_{a}$, and then resends it to $ R_{b}$, mismatched announcement will occur with a non-vanishing probability in each of these runs.
+Then the probability for the eavesdropper to escape the detection will drop exponentially to zero as $n$ increases.
 Therefore, to infer any one of $\varphi _{a}$ or $\varphi _{b}$, the $N-2$ cheaters still need to collaborate with either $R_{b}$ or $R_{a}$, i.e., the collaboration of $N-1$ participants is needed so the protocol is secure.